A niche remedy for the dynamical problems of neutral theory: Discussion

 \section{Discussion}

 In his influential review of mechanisms for the maintenance of species diversity, \citet{Chesson:2000p5531} notes that, ``Models of unstable coexistence, in which species diversity slowly decays over time, have focused almost exclusively on equalizing mechanisms.
 These models would be more robust if they also included stabilizing mechanisms, which arise in many and varied ways but need not be adequate for full stability of a system.
 Models of unstable coexistence invite a broader view of diversity maintenance incorporating species turnover".
-With the simple introduction of asymmetries in density-dependent ecological fitnesses, our niche stabilization of Hubbell's theory offers a remarkably economical approach to embedding stabilizing mechanisms within a neutral model of unstable coexistence.
-This nested framework not only presents the first parameteric model for estimating the relative importance of niche versus neutral dynamics based on empirical data, but also delivers the first mechanistic metacommunity model to quantify the impact of competition on extinction.
-We have demonstrated that niche stabilization prolongs species lifetimes and may revive Hubbell's point-speciation mechanism as a viable phenomenological model.
-These results underscore the ecological importance of multiple time scales and extended transients, as emphasized by~\citet{Hastings:2004p1529}.
+With the simple introduction of asymmetries in density-dependent ecological fitnesses, our blend of niche theory and Hubbell's neutral theory embeds both stabilizing and destabilizing niche mechanisms within a neutral model of unstable drift, speciation, and dispersal~\citep{Vellend:2010ga}.
+We have discussed how niche stabilizing forces can resolve, simultaneously, two major problems in the dynamics of neutral theory, namely predictions of species lifetimes that are too short and species ages that are too long.

-Much of the controversy surrounding Hubbell's theory centers on the assumption of per capita equivalence in ecological fitness (see, e.g.,~\citet{Leibold:2006p6367}).
-What equalizing mechanisms might generate neutrality? \citet{PHubbell:2001p4284} argued that life-history tradeoffs constrain niche differentiation to fitness-invariant manifolds.
-In our non-neutral framework, Hubbell's theory lies along hyperplanes of parameter space where $w_{i0}=w$ and $a_{ij}=a_j$ for all $i$ and $j$.
-In this context, broad questions over the evolution of neutrality boil down to a search for mechanisms that equalize both the intrinsic ecological fitness of each species and the interaction strength of any given species with itself and all others.
-Toward this end, future work should integrate mechanistic models of niche stabilization, such as the consumer-resource models of~\citet{Tilman:1980p9016,Tilman:1982p7101}, into a stochastic theory of unstable coexistence.
+This niche remedy is a natural and biologically well-motivated solution.
+After all, much of the controversy surrounding Hubbell's theory centers on the assumption of per capita equivalence in ecological fitness (see, e.g.,~\citet{Leibold:2006p6367}). \citet{PHubbell:2001p4284} argued that life-history tradeoffs constrain niche differentiation to fitness-invariant manifolds.
+In our non-neutral framework, Hubbell's theory lies along hyperplanes of parameter space where $w_{i,0}=w$ and $a_{ij}=a_j$ for all $i$ and $j$.
+In this context, larger questions about the evolution of neutral or nearly neutral community dynamics boil down to a search for mechanisms driving the convergence of ecological fitnesses and interaction strengths.
+Toward this end, future work should integrate mechanistic niche models, such as the consumer-resource models of~\citet{Tilman:1980p9016,Tilman:1982p7101}, into a stochastic theory of unstable coexistence.